The Council’s mission is to assure that West Virginia

 providing grants to community organizations to demonstrate innovative services and practices.

 Over 60% of the Council is comprised of citizens with developmental disabilities and family members of people with developmental disabilities.
-These members are appointed by the Governor and serve four-year terms.
+These members are appointed by the Governor and serve terms of up to four years.
 The remaining members represent State and private organizations concerned with the provision of services to people with developmental disabilities.